 No evidence as to what contract, price or date of completion or identity of third party, says Chaisty.
 Extremely important if respondent says irremediable damage if injunction granted.
 No evidence third party would disappear either.
 Mihail's evidence is speculation about what risk to the club is in injunction grated, but nothing to show what happens if it isn't - Chaisty (via Rickster)

-No evidence put forward to show club has spoken to EFL about the position which might prevail in a range of scenarios.
+about the position which might prevail in a range of scenarios.
 Doomsday scenario disproved by the fact that the club has started the season, says Chaisty.
 Court left with speculation about potential consequences but with no evidence to form a view as to likelihood.

 LJ Lewison says Mihail sets out hypothesis that injunction is granted and LD succeed at trial then ties consequences to that scenario.
 So to determine whether damages are an adequate solution for Panorama is that injunction is granted by LD loses at trial.